opensistemas-hub/osbrain/docs/source/considerations.rst

 Lambdas
 =======

-osBrain uses dill for serialization when communicating with remote agents through a proxy.
+osBrain uses :py:mod:`cloudpickle` when communicating with remote agents through a proxy.
 This means that almost anything can be serialized to an agent using a proxy.